GabeScott/standard-works-vault/General Conference/1984 April - Patterns of Prayer.md

 He has permitted me to suffer pain, feel anxiety, and taste his healing power.
 I am profoundly grateful for the faith and prayers of many people, for heartfelt petitions that have ascended to the throne of grace on my behalf.

-It is pleasing to that God whose we are when we fast and pray and seek his blessings; when we plead with all the energy of our souls for those things we so much desire; when, as Paul says, we “come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
-(Heb.
-4:16.)
+It is pleasing to that God whose we are when we fast and pray and seek his blessings; when we plead with all the energy of our souls for those things we so much desire; when, as Paul says, we “come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.” ([[Hebrews 4.16|Heb.
+4:16]].)

 Prayer is the way and means, given us by our Creator, whereby we can counsel and communicate with him.
 It is one of the chief cornerstones of pure and perfect worship.